 What should you include in your professional portfolio?

-Your professional portfolio must include documentation of your education, CDA training, college certificates, and transcript.
+Your professional portfolio must include documentation of your education, including your CDA-approved training and college transcripts.
 You’ll also need a summary of the CDA education cover sheet and other verifications you completed within your 120 hours of training.

 The council will also need family questionnaires.
 This is a form with questions and answers collected from some of the families of the children you’ve worked with.
 It must have responses from over 50% of those families.